Quantum Magnetism in Minerals: Quantum spin chains

-To estimate the value of the Haldane gap, Fujihala \textit{et~al.} also measured the spin excitation spectra of a synthetic K$_2$Cu$_3$O(SO$_4$)$_3$ powder sample by time-of-flight neutron spectroscopy \cite{FujihalaSugimoto18}.
-The color maps illustrating the distribution of powder-averaged INS intensity in the energy-momentum space are reproduced here in Fig.~\ref{Fig:Fedotovite}\,(c).
+To estimate the value of the Haldane gap, Fujihala \textit{et~al.} also measured the low-energy spin-excitation spectra of a synthetic K$_2$Cu$_3$O(SO$_4$)$_3$ powder sample by time-of-flight neutron spectroscopy \cite{FujihalaSugimoto18}.
+The colour maps illustrating the distribution of powder-averaged INS intensity in the energy-momentum space are reproduced here in Fig.~\ref{Fig:Fedotovite}\,(c).
 At low temperatures, the spectrum is fully gapped below $\sim$\,0.6~meV\,$\approx$\,7~K, which is consistent with the value of the excitation gap of $\sim$\,6~K that was obtained from magnetization measurements.
 A relatively small increase in temperature to 4~K is already sufficient to close the energy gap in the INS spectrum.
+Later, Furrer~\textit{et al.} \cite{FurrerPodlesnyak18} extended the INS data to higher energies and observed additional transitions to the lowest-lying excited hexamer states in both fedotovite and its isostructural analog Na$_2$Cu$_3$O(SO$_4$)$_3$.
+This enabled a more accurate estimate of the exchange parameters within the cluster that differentiates between all three nonequivalent FM coupled rungs and four nonequivalent AFM coupling paths.
+In contrast to the originally proposed model, the FM exchange on the inner rung turned out to be at least twice larger in comparison to the outer rungs.
+Similarly, a significant difference was also revealed among the diagonal AFM interactions, yet the original conclusion about an $S=1$ triplet ground state of the cluster remained unaffected.

-\subsection{Dioptase: A hexagonal network of ferromagnetically coupled AFM chains}
+\subsection{Dioptase: a hexagonal network of ferromagnetically coupled AFM chains}

 Another copper mineral that attracted recent attention is the green dioptase, Cu$_6$Si$_6$O$_{18}\cdot6$H$_2$O. Its rhombohedral crystal structure, described by the $R\overline{3}$ space group \cite{HeideBollDornberger55, RibbeGibbs77}, consists of spiral chains running along the $c$ axis, which are arranged into closely packed 12-membered Cu rings in the $a{\kern-.6pt}b$ plane, with smaller nonmagnetic beryl-type Si$_6$O$_{18}$ rings located inside [see Fig.~\ref{Fig:DioptaseStructure}\,(a)].
 It can be therefore classified as a member of the cyclosilicate family of minerals.
 Despite the seemingly complicated lattice, copper ions occupy a single Wyckoff site and are therefore structurally equivalent.
 Magnetic interactions are represented by the stronger AFM coupling $J_1\equiv J_c>0$ along the chains and weaker FM coupling $J_2\equiv J_{a{\kern-.3pt}b}<0$ between the chains, as shown in Fig.~\ref{Fig:DioptaseStructure}\,(b), resulting in a very elegant magnetic Hamiltonian with only one tuning parameter, $\alpha=J_2/J_1$.
 At the same time, there has been a lot of controversy about the values and even the sign of the interchain interaction until recently.